What are Your Brand Truths?

 A brand certainly self-defines by how it behaves, what it messages, and the experiences it creates.
 But as important, a brand is defined by its customers in return.
 What is true… to them?

-• What matters most.
-How a brand is most different, or most meaningful.
-We notice what rises to the top.
-How customers describe their thoughts.
-How ideas cluster.
-We also notice what we DON’T see.
+• Is what matters most, shaping how a brand is different or meaningful.
+What rises to the top.
+How customers describe their experiences with you.

-• What inspires the greatest passion, and most conversation.
+• Is what inspires the greatest passion, and most conversation amongst your customers.

-• Positive ideas contribute to a brand’s story and value.
-Negative may weaken or harm a brand’s value.
-Or, Indifferent.
-Which may be the most interesting and riskiest.
-If customers aren’t able to define a brand, then what will fill the void?
+• Contributes positively to the brand’s story and value.
+Negative ideas can weaken or harm the brand’s value, while indifference is risky.
+If customers can’t define a brand, what will fill the void?

 Brand Truths help us make focused adjustments to long-range strategy, or tactical changes to marketing planning.
 We are able to more fully celebrate what we own, or reduce the impact of what is negative.
 Ultimately Brand Truths provide rich, creative territory for ‘true’ and resonant customer experiences.